DonRomanos/Challenge_Template/Readme.md

 ## Continous Integration

-I use [travis](https://travis-ci.com/) as continous integration tool, it is free to use for open source projects.
+I use [travis](https://travis-ci.com/) as continous integration tool for Linux and OsX, it is free to use for open source projects.
 Setup is a little tricky when using conan (there is some lack of documentation) so here is my experience.

 ### Travis Setup